 Like every other object, before a view controller is removed from memory, it gets deinitialized.
 You usually override deinit() to clean resources that the view controller has allocated that are not freed by ARC.
 You can also stop tasks you did not stop in the previous method because you wanted to keep them in the background.
 Beware that a view controller going out of the screen does not mean that it will be deallocated afterwards.
 Many containers keep view controllers in memory.
 For example, as you go deeper in a navigation controller, all the previous view controllers stay in memory.
 A navigation controller releases view controllers only when navigating back up the hierarchy.
 For this reason, you have to keep in mind that a view controller that is not on the screen still works normally and receives notifications.
 Sometimes this is desiderable, other times it isn’t, so you need to keep this in mind while developing your app.

 These are the most common methods that get called during the lifetime of a view controller.
 You will likely override or call most of them when creating your custom view controllers in any non trivial app.
 They are not all needed all the times, but you will need some of them here and some others there.

 As I said, since view controllers are the central point of any iOS app there is much more they are requested to do.
 For example, view controllers take part in the responder chain and handle touch events.
 They have methods for Auto Layout, view controller transitions, custom view controller containment or to interact more with storyboards.
 Since iOS 8 they also conform to protocols to build adaptive interfaces and they also have methods to show other view controllers based on size classes.
 These are all advanced topics that deserve their own articles, so I am not going to list their methods here.
 If you want, you can find all these in the UIViewController class documentation.
-The View Controllers Programming Guide is also helpful.
-Unfortunately for some of these concepts Apple never released a full guide, so you will have to dig into the class documentation or watch a few sparse WWDC videos.
+The View Controllers documentation page is also helpful.